World Boxing News has been all over the story of whether Anthony Joshua vs Andy Ruiz Jr. 2 actually broke the UK Pay-Per-View record.

 5/ Joshua vs Povetkin 1.123m

 **BARB figures are only available from 2010.
-Floyd Mayweather vs Ricky Hatton (1.15m fight night views) could not be concluded from results.
+Floyd Mayweather vs Ricky Hatton (1.15m fight night views) could not be concluded from the results.